danielfloresd/openweather-dashboard/README.md

 The application is implemented using jQuery,Bootstrap, and the openweathermap.org weather API.
 The website also features a responsive desing.

 ## Installation
-Respository can be accessed at https://github.com/danielfloresd/openweather-dashboard/
+The repository can be accessed at https://github.com/danielfloresd/openweather-dashboard/

 ## Usage
 To view the website, please visit https://danielfloresd.github.io/openweather-dashboard/